alx-sch/push_swap/README.md

 ## Diagnostic Mode

 Throughout the project, I used printouts to check for issues and to understand how the sorting functions handle any given stack 'A'.
-This  ['diagnostic mode'](https://github.com/alx-sch/42_push_swap/tree/main/_diagnostic_mode) provides additional information, such as the status of the [data structure](https://github.com/alx-sch/42_push_swap/blob/main/README.md#data-structure) and cost calculations, which might help in understanding the algorithm better.
+The ['diagnostic mode'](https://github.com/alx-sch/42_push_swap/tree/main/_diagnostic_mode) provides additional information via printouts, such as the status of the [data structure](https://github.com/alx-sch/42_push_swap/blob/main/README.md#data-structure) and cost calculations, which might help in understanding the algorithm better.

 Below, find an excerpt of such a diagnostic printout (slightly edited and commented):
 ```bash